aminelfaquiri/Real-Time_Movie_Recommendation_Pipeline/README.md

 and i create a topic call "movies"

 ## Create a Kafka Producer :
-This Python script serves as the Kafka producer component in the Real-Time Movie Recommendation Pipeline.
+i create Python script serves as the Kafka producer component in the Real-Time Movie Recommendation Pipeline.
 Its primary function is to collect movie data from the movielens.org API and send it to a Kafka topic named "movies."

 ## Create SparkStreaming Traitement Consumer :
 in create a script spark streeming by using python to get data from a producer kafka :